paulpaul168/glint/README.md

 ```

 fields that should not be updated should be set to `null` (but still specified)
+At least `linters` or `name` should be set.
-This will automatically start the linting process
+This will automatically start the linting process.

 Response
 http status